Sunday, November 24, 2013

 I left only 6 shells out, enough for two night's dinners for me, and put the rest in ziploc bags and froze them for future dinners.
 I put the shells that I left out in two separate small dishes, opened a small can of tomato sauce and divided it between the two dishes, sprinkled the sauce with a little Italian seasoning, then covered them with foil and baked them.
 I paired my shells with a salad and focaccia - it was a delicious Sunday dinner!

 Edit May 2024: This is my favorite stuffed shells recipe!
-I find that the San Giorgio Jumbo Shells tend to have less waste than the Barilla Jumbo Shells - Barilla shells are thinner and always have more that are broken or fall apart.
-I parboil the shells, drain them, set them out in single layer on a baking sheet that is lined with plastic wrap (rather than putting olive oil on them which makes them slippery and harder to fill!), and then I fill the shells with about 1 tablespoon full of filling (using the tablespoons from my everyday flatware - not a measuring spoon).
+I find that the San Giorgio Jumbo Shells usually tend to have less waste than the Barilla Jumbo Shells - Barilla shells are thinner and always have more that are broken or fall apart.
+I parboil the shells, drain them, set them out in single layer on a baking sheet that is lined with plastic wrap or foil (rather than putting olive oil on them which makes them slippery and harder to fill!), and then I fill the shells with about 1 tablespoon full of filling (using the a tablespoon from my everyday flatware - not a measuring spoon).
 I always have a few empty shells left, which I cook with the stuffed shells for anyone who wants some empty ones.
 I usually flash freeze the shells and bake them later, so I usually bake them at 400º for 45-60 minutes.
 I added some notes below on freezing and baking the frozen shells.

 Cheeses, parsley and eggs